Last Updated August 18th, 2023

 In compliance with the GDPR CAN-SPAM Act, all e-mail sent from our organization will clearly state who the e-mail is from and provide clear information on how to contact the sender.
 In addition, all e-mail messages will also contain concise information on how to remove yourself from our mailing list so that you receive no further e-mail communication from us.
 You can also email us to email@example.com to disable any type of email notification.

-When you create an account on the Supply Leader website, purchase a service from us, or otherwise agree to our terms a contract is formed between you and us.
+When you create an account on the Supply Leader website or through an application downloaded from the Apple Store, purchase a service from us, or otherwise agree to our terms, a contract is formed between you and us.
 Information is collected in the Supply Leader hosted checkout when a user’s customer an order on our site, or when our users submit various types of information and data into the Service through the Supply Leader administration console or through Supply Leader’s API.

 In order to carry out our obligations under that contract we must process the information you give us.
 Some of this information may be personal information.